 The minimum entry requirement for this qualification is:

-• Senior Certificate, NQF Level 4 with endorsement.
+• Senior Certificate, NQF Level 4 with Exemption and a pass in English, Mathematics, Physical Science, Biology or Physiology.

 • RECOGNISE PREVIOUS LEARNING?